jaimedantas/FPGA-Implementation/README.md

 #Codes for FPGA
 You will find here many codes in VHDL for FPGA.
-The projects are:
+There are several low-level applications like:
 * Multiplexer
 * Demultiplexer
 * IEEE Adder